 We want to make volunteering a positive experience for everyone and will take the time to match you with a role that suits your interests and skills, and offer support and training to help you grow.

-Studies have suggested many benefits for those who donate their time to helping others.
-Volunteering could be an excellent decision for your health and wellbeing!
+Studies have suggested many benefits for those who donate their time to helping others, including an increased sense of personal wellbeing.

-Becoming a volunteer is a simple process.
-Come in for a chat with one of our Volunteer Coordinators and tell us about yourself and your interests and skills.
+Becoming a volunteer is simple.
+Come in for a chat with one of our volunteer coordinators and tell us about yourself and your interests and skills.
 We’ll then match you with a role that is the best fit for you.

 The amount of time you give will depend on your availability and the type of volunteering role that interests you.

 We ask our volunteers to provide two referees and undertake a National Criminal Police Check and a Working with Children Check.
 Depending on the volunteer role you participate in, other screening requirements may apply.